alphagov/govuk-developer-docs/source/manual/mysql.html.md

 on a dedicated mount point on the MySQL backup machines (mysql-backup-1.backend and whitehall-mysql-backup-1.backend).

 The onsite backup machine (backup-1.management) pulls the latest backup and stores it on disk.
-[Duplicity](http://duplicity.nongnu.org/) runs each night to send encrypted backups to an offsite backup machine (the location of this machine is dependent on the environment).
+[Duplicity](http://duplicity.nongnu.org/) runs each night to send encrypted backups to an Amazon S3 bucket.

 To restore from this method:

- - Fetch a backup from either the dedicated mount point, the onsite machine or the offsite machine (to decrypt you may need a password kept in the password store)
+ - Fetch a backup from either the dedicated mount point, the onsite machine or the S3 bucket [using duplicity](offsite-backup-and-restore.html) (to decrypt you may need a password kept in encrypted hieradata).
  - Unzip the file
  - Import into MySQL using `mysql < <file>`